CenterForSecureEnergyInformatics/data-compressor/readme.md

 [2] Andreas Unterweger, Dominik Engel, and Martin Ringwelski.
 The Effect of Data Granularity on Load Data Compression.
 In Energy Informatics 2015 - 4th D-A-CH Conference, EI 2015, volume 9424 of Lecture Notes in Computer Science, pages 69-80.
 Springer International Publishing, Switzerland, November 2015.

+These papers are also available as BibTeX entries in the [papers.bib file](papers.bib) for convenience.

 This software comes with no warranty whatsoever.
 You may use it without charge, as long as the original copyright notices remain and the papers listed above are cited.
-See LICENSE file for details.
+See [LICENSE file](LICENSE) for details.

 How to build the software
 =========================